benaxline/document-analyzer/README.md

 - copy and paste `.env.example` into your `.env` and replace the OpenAI key placeholder with your real OpenAI key.

 ## How to run:

+1. Run the server.
+In terminal,

+  `uvicorn src.doc_api:app --reload`

+2. Go to `index.html` and open in browser.